 How long does it take to get a permanent green card after filing Form I-751?

-Approximately two weeks after properly filing Form I-751, Petition to Remove Conditions on Residence, USCIS will mail you Form I-797, Notice of Action to provide a receipt that that reviewing your petition.
-This receipt will also extend your permanent resident status for an additional year.
-So this is a very important document.
+Approximately 4 to 6 weeks after properly filing Form I-751, Petition to Remove Conditions on Residence, USCIS will mail you Form I-797, Notice of Action.
+This “receipt letter” is your proof that USCIS has accepted the petition and will be reviewing it.
+The receipt letter also extends your resident status for an additional 18 months while USCIS adjudicates your case.
+Therefore, it is an extremely important document.

 Within the following month, you will receive an appointment notice for a biometrics screening.
 This is generally a short appointment at a local USCIS office that includes gathering your fingerprints, photograph and signature.

-The processing time it takes after filing Form I-751 will vary, but are generally 4-12 months.
+The I-751 processing time varies but is generally 12 to 18 months.
 It can take longer in some cases.
 Upon approval, the immigrant spouse will receive an approval notice and then the 10-year green card in the mail.
 For current processing times for the office near your, check USCIS.

 How can I get help filling out Form I-751 to remove conditions on green card?